 Communication Skills Training Course

-This course covers effective communication skills to enhance verbal and non-verbal communication with others.
+This communication skills training course covers effective communication skills to enhance verbal and non-verbal communication with others.
 This business focused course also covers methods to read, understand and counter the moods and attitudes that are often prevalent during communication.

 This is helpful at all levels, especially those in a customer service role, as well as those responsible for managing people, internal communication across teams and the organisation as a whole.